fishingpvalues/masterthesis/notes/structure.md

 - Classification methods for the detection of model deviations (→ Reference to 4.3)
 - Challenges in data preparation and feature selection
-- **Discussion of previous ML approaches in the context of the V&V problem** (→ Reference to 2.2 and 4.3)
+- **Discussion of previous ML approaches in the context of the V\&V problem** (→ Reference to 2.2 and 4.3)

 ### 3.4 Research Gaps and Open Questions

-- Identification of the research gap on automated V&V** (→ Reference to research questions in 1.3)
+- Identification of the research gap on automated V\&V** (→ Reference to research questions in 1.3)
 - Delimitation of own research approach** (→ transition to Chapter 4)

 ## 4. Conception of a Framework for Automated Validation (12-15 pages)